Answered By: Andrew Willan Last Updated: Apr 24, 2018 Views: 97

-If you see a message on a publisher’s website stating that an “IP block” is in place, please contact the library and provide the name of the resource you were trying to view.
+If you are refused access to an online resource, and see a message on a publisher’s website stating that an “IP block” is in place, please contact the library by any of the "Contact Us" methods given on this page, and provide the name of the resource you were trying to view.

 CSD provide comprehensive information about security and safe computing, to help users avoid this happening to them.

 In either case, the Library must identify and resolve the source of the misuse before the publisher will lift the IP block.
 This can take up to 48 hours (depending of the cause and speed of response by publishers and support services).